 How successful is in vitro fertilization?

-The success rate of IVF clinics depends on a number of factors including patient characteristics and treatment approaches.
+The success rate of IVF clinics depends on a number of factors including reproductive history, maternal age, cause of infertility, and lifestyle factors.
 It is also important to understand that pregnancy rates are not the same as live birth rates.

 In the United States, the live birth rate for each IVF cycle started is approximately: